streamich/nano-css/docs/style.md

 > The main problem with styled components is that they receive 3 different types of props:
 >
 > - component props
-> - passthrough props
+> - pass-through props
 > - CSS overrides
 >
-> And the user has to make user that only the white listed props "*pass through*"
+> And the user has to make sure that only the pass-through props "*pass through*"
 > onto the actual DOM element.